Year

 A ship of many names

-Glenlee was sold to Italian owners, who renamed her Clarastella and installed the first engines and a generator.
+Glenlee was sold to Italian owners, who renamed it Clarastella and installed the first engines and a generator.

 Then Glenlee was sold to the Royal Spanish Navy, spending nearly half a century as a sail training vessel under the name, Galatea.
-She underwent significant modernisation and modifications to her hull and superstructure, not least the accommodation and facilities for 300 naval cadets.
+It underwent significant modernisation and modifications to its hull and superstructure, not least the accommodation and facilities for 300 naval cadets.

 Current day restoration and preservation